rahulgopinath/rahulgopinath.github.io/index.md

 and the work below is organized accordingly.

 The question is most urgent where failure is expensive.
-In high-consequence software such as industrial control, instrumentation, medical devices, critical infrastructure, just finding bugs is not enough.
+In high-consequence software such as industrial control, instrumentation, medical devices, and critical infrastructure, just finding bugs is not enough.
 We also need to have confidence in the reliability of the software, and hence we need to evaluate whether the evidence gathered justifies the confidence being claimed.